-With serious misgivings I held myself to be bound to comply with the clear indication of the High Court that the "rule" was to apply it for the future only.
-That made the trial judge's direction legally adequate.
-But it left the verdict unsafe or unsatisfactory and warranted a retrial.
-But the appeal was dismissed.
+With serious misgivings I held myself to be bound to comply with the clear indication of the High Court that the "rule" was to apply for the future only.
+That made the trial Judge's direction legally adequate.
+But it left the verdict unsafe or unsatisfactory and warranted retrial.
+The appeal was dismissed.
 Mr Savvas remains in prison.